BeamlakTamirat/Cewata/README.md

 - Provider pattern for state management
 - Material 3 design principles
 - Animation effects for enhanced user experience
-- Text-to-speech capabilities for both languages

-## Credits

-- Google Generative AI (Gemini) for content generation
-- Flutter and Dart teams for the framework
-- Various Flutter packages used in this project

 ## License